adamkirchberger/nectl/docs/guide/drivers.md

 Nectl will look for custom drivers in `demo-kit/drivers` but this can overridden in your kit [settings file](guide/settings.md).

+A default driver can be specified in your kit [settings file](guide/settings.md) to be used by hosts which do not match a core or kit driver.
+This can be useful when you want to fallback to a library like Napalm.

 ### Driver example

 This is an example that can be used for building your own driver for an operating system named `nos`